-In Grzelczyk, the Court devised a much-quoted, but ultimately nebulous, formulation, that Union citizenship is “destined to be the fundamental status of nationals of the Member States”.
-Even more significant was the finding that EU law “accepts a certain degree of financial solidarity between nationals of a host Member State and nationals of other Member States”.
-There are considerably more references to a certain degree of financial solidarity” in subsequent AG Opinions than judgments.
-The phrase appears in only 5 judgments, and in 14 AG Opinions – the most recent of which at the time of writing, was in February 2023, suggesting that advocates general have continued to play a strong role in preserving the solidaristic idea of EU citizenship, even though the Court has not mentioned it since 2013, in Brey.
+In Grzelczyk, the Court devised a much-quoted, but ultimately nebulous, formulation, that Union citizenship is ‘destined to be the fundamental status of nationals of the Member States’.
+Even more significant was the finding that EU law ‘accepts a certain degree of financial solidarity between nationals of a host Member State and nationals of other Member States’.
+There are considerably more references to a ‘certain degree of financial solidarity’ in subsequent AG Opinions than in judgments.
+The phrase appears in only 5 judgments, and in 14 AG Opinions – the most recent of which at the time of writing, was in February 2023, suggesting that Advocates General have continued to play a strong role in preserving the solidaristic idea of EU citizenship, even though the Court has not mentioned it since 2013, in Brey.

 The centring of EU citizenship has been particularly important in the context of obstacles to movement imposed by home States; in many cases the focus is on the rights of the citizen (rather than the worker) to move, and various advocates general have come close to outlining a right to protection from discrimination on the grounds of EU citizenship-based migration, and by and large, the Court has fallen in step.
-In this context, AG Geelhoed in Pusa articulated the idea that Union citizenship adds something extra to traditional freedom movement rights, saying it was “clear that freedom of movement entails more than simply the abolition of restrictions on a person’s right to enter, reside in or leave a Member State”.
+In this context, AG Geelhoed in Pusa articulated the idea that Union citizenship adds something extra to traditional freedom movement rights, saying it was ‘clear that freedom of movement entails more than simply the abolition of restrictions on a person’s right to enter, reside in or leave a Member State’.
 The Court was a little more rhetorically reserved, restating the equal treatment-on-the-grounds of migration formulation from D’Hoop.

-Also addressing obstacles imposed by the home state, (residential conditions attached to a war veterans’ benefit), AG Kokott emphasised that the rights of EU citizens to move subsist “irrespective of any economic activity”, further appealing to the idea that citizenship carries with it something more fundamental than the right to economic mobility.
-The Court did not mention the (ir)relevance of economic activity, but recognised that Member States imposing a “disadvantage” on its own nationals “simply because they have exercised their freedom to move and to reside in another Member State”, created an obstacle to movement, which to be justified must be proportionate.
+Also addressing obstacles imposed by the home state, (residential conditions attached to a war veterans’ benefit), AG Kokott emphasised that the rights of EU citizens to move subsist ‘irrespective of any economic activity’, further appealing to the idea that citizenship carries with it something more fundamental than the right to economic mobility.
+The Court did not mention the (ir)relevance of economic activity, but recognised that Member States imposing a “disadvantage” on its own nationals ‘simply because they have exercised their freedom to move and to reside in another Member State’, created an obstacle to movement, which to be justified must be proportionate.

-The CJEU has since been kicking over the embers of the principle of proportionality in a citizenship/welfare benefits context – but once again, advocates general have tried to keep the flame burning, as explored next.
+The CJEU has since been kicking over the embers of the principle of proportionality in a citizenship/welfare benefits context – but once again, Advocates General have tried to keep the flame burning, as explored next.

+III.
 Re-resuscitating the proportionality principle

-The principle of proportionality creates flexibility in the law, steering it closer to law-as-fairness rather than law-as-lists, so that people might fall through the strict categories of permitted residence and yet still have rights as mobile EU citizens.
+A strict adherence to the limitations and conditions placed on rights to reside in Directive 2004/38, avoiding consideration of the underlying right created by primary law, results in a “law-as-lists” approach.
+However, applying the principle of proportionality to those conditions creates flexibility in the law, steering it closer to “law-as-fairness”, so that people might fall through the strict categories of permitted residence and yet still have rights as mobile EU citizens.
 Once again, it is an approach spearheaded by the Court, in two cases in particular (Baumbast and Brey) going beyond the suggested approaches of the advocates general, and again is an approach from which it has since resiled, while advocates general have kept fanning the flame.